mmackenzie-syd/blog/README.md

 # blog

-A 'MEVN' blog, ie. Mongo, Express, Vue and Node.
+A personal blog built using Mongo, GraphQL (Apollo client/server), Vue and Node.

 Built by a developer for developers.